can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 files, that means that whenever I decided to republish all posts somewhere else, I could have all the links resolved.

-For markdown rendering I used `cl-markdown` library and I'm not sure if it was the best choice possible.
+For markdown rendering I used [cl-markdown][cl-markdown] library and I'm not sure if it was the best choice possible.
 Why?
 Because it's source code is close to impenetrable to me and documentation is almost non-existent.
-Maybe I'm not a good reader, but I took me many evenings to get my head around library internals and to understand ways to extend it.
+Maybe I'm not a good reader, but I took me several evenings to get my head around library internals and to understand ways to extend it.

 For links generation I kept the assumption that I only have one database open at a time and it live in `*posts*` variable.